Winter-proof your verandah and make the most of your time outdoors this winter.

 Brisk winds and rain can make spending time outdoors a little uncomfortable and make us want to run straight for the comfort of the indoors.

-There’s no reason to fear a bit of rain and crisp air, especially when there are options that can help you winter-proof your outdoor space.
+There’s no reason to fear a bit of rain and crisp air, especially when there are options that can help you winter-proof your verandah.

 The key to achieving a winter-proof verandah is recreating all the creature comforts that come with being inside.
 Basically you’ll want to insulate yourself from the cold, generate heat and provide people with a cozy place to relax.